The Vista: Music City Mall, Lewisville (2017–2022)

 On January 6, 2021, Macy's announced it would be closing its location in Music City Mall as part of a plan to close 46 stores nationwide.
 Macy's completed its liquidation on March 21, 2021, leaving Dillard's Clearance as the only traditional department store left.

 The Freeform series, Cruel Summer, used the mall as a filming location.
 The series ran from April 20, 2021, to July 31, 2023.

-In September 2022, ICA Properties sold the mall to 1000 South Vermont LLC.
+The Vista (2022–present)

+On March 21, 2022, the Lewisville City Council approved an agreement with Catalyst Urban Development to prepare for the first phases of a Music City Mall redevelopment project.
+The mall was then purchased by 1000 South Vermont LLC in September 2022.

+Upon the sale of the mall, the live performances were discontinued, and the Ten Commandments monument was removed.
+The following month, signage featuring the Music City Mall name and logo was removed from the building, revealing the original Vista Ridge Mall signage which sat underneath.
+Tenants and employees of the mall were informed that the mall would once again be renamed, this time to "The Vista".
+In November 2022, mall directories were updated to reflect the new name, although exterior signage still refers to the mall as "Vista Ridge Mall".